Blessed Lammas, Tragics!

 Now take your bread and share it with your family and friends and pass on the generous blessings of this bright and bountiful festival.
 Eat it fresh as soon as it’s ready if you can.

 If you're someone who has had the space to grow you own produce, now is the time to harvest what's in season and share the bounty with friends and family.
-Host a BYO dinner so everyone can share their favourite dishes and decorate your table with herbs (sunflowers, calendula, mint, meadowsweet) and colours (harvest green, gold, yellow, orange) of the season.
+Host a potluck picnic in the park so everyone can share their favourite dishes and decorate your space with Lammas herbs (sunflowers, calendula, mint, meadowsweet) and colours (harvest green, gold, yellow, orange) of the season.
+Be sure to also save your seeds for the next harvest!

 Enjoy your bounty, Tragics!